anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {: #pavrt title='Representation of trigger to create PVR' artwork-align="left"}

 The pledge provisionally accepts the agent-provided-proximity-registrar-cert and can verify it once it has received the voucher.
-If the optionally agent-sign-cert data is included the pledge MAY verify at least the signature of the agent-signed-data using the first contained certificate, which is the LDevID(RegAgt) EE certificate.
+If the optionally agent-sign-cert data is included the pledge MAY verify at least the signature of the agent-signed-data using the first contained certificate, which is the LDevID(RegAgt) certificate.
 If further certificates are contained in the agent-sign-cert, they enable also the certificate chain validation.
 The pledge may not verify the agent-sign-cert itself as the domain trust has not been established at this point of the communication.
 It can be done, after the voucher has been received.